 The object of Expedited Arbitration is to provide the parties with a final and legally binding decision on their dispute in less than 90 days from the appointment of the Arbitrator, by adopting the simplest procedure appropriate to the dispute.

-1.1 The arbitration commences on the date the Center for International Investment and Commercial Arbitration (CIICA) receives a request for the appointment of an Arbitrator (the Application) under the Expedited Arbitration Rules.
+3.1 The arbitration commences on the date CIICA receives a request for the appointment of an Arbitrator (the Application) under the Expedited Arbitration Rules.

 a) copies of relevant contractual documents, including, in the case of a unilateral Application, a copy of the contractual agreement between the parties to refer their dispute to arbitration under the Expedited Arbitration Rules;